sedelmeyer/caproj-sandbox/README.rst

 Summary
 -------

-This analysis is built upon one initially completed as a final project for `CS109B: Advanced Topics In Data Science`_, a course offered by Harvard University's John A. Paulson School of Engineering and Applied Sciences (SEAS).
+This original analysis from which this one borrows was initially completed as a final project for `CS109B: Advanced Topics In Data Science`_, a course offered by Harvard University's John A. Paulson School of Engineering and Applied Sciences (SEAS).
 The authors of that original project are:

 - `An Hoang <https://github.com/hoangthienan95>`_
 - `Mark McDonald <https://github.com/mcdomx>`_